The Power Of Postbiotics: What They Are & How They Support Our Overall Health

 Urolithin A for mitochondrial health

 Mitochondria are the powerhouses inside our cells, generating most of the energy we need to function.
-Over time, oxidative stress and age contribute to the decline in mitochondrial function, and our health suffers as a result.
+Over time, oxidative stress and age contribute to the decline in mitochondrial function3, and our health suffers as a result.

 While Urolithin A is a naturally occurring postbiotic derived from the polyphenolic compounds in pomegranates, nuts, and berries, an earlier study showed that only 30% to 40% of people are able to convert these compounds into enough levels of Urolithin A. This is likely due to the highly personalized nature of the gut microbiome.
-On average, the supplement provided people with six more Urolithin A than a glass of pomegranate juice—hence the emerging interest in supplementing with a pure form of this postbiotic.
+On average, the supplement provided people with six more Urolithin A than a glass of pomegranate juice6—hence the emerging interest in supplementing with a pure form of this postbiotic.

 Direct supplementation with Urolithin A overcomes limitations of dietary exposure and gut microbiome variability in healthy adults to achieve consistent levels across the population.